Copy pwd into clipboard using pbcopy

 Who is writing SQL in the terminal?

-livingcoder@programming.devto Programmer Humor@lemmy.ml•Popular Programming Book "Clean Code" is being rewritten16·11 months agoThe bit of Clean Code that I read was unimpressive, but Clean Architecture was amazing.
+livingcoder@programming.devto Programmer Humor@lemmy.ml•Popular Programming Book "Clean Code" is being rewritten16·1 year agoThe bit of Clean Code that I read was unimpressive, but Clean Architecture was amazing.
 I view that book as required reading for anyone who wants to write code professionally.
 If Uncle Bob hasn’t realized that his coding style is worse than alternatives, I do not see how a second version of the same bad ideas is going to do well.

 livingcoder@programming.devto Programmer Humor@lemmy.ml•Microsoft to Copyright Pi, Found to Contain Entire Arial Font1·1 year agoWhat if instead we utilized an algorithm, some code, that would ultimately generate the file?
 I could imagine a program that generates a number which ultimately is more dense than the program.
 For example, if we just-so-happened to need a million digits of Pi the program would be shorter than the number.
 Is there a way to tailor an algorithm to collapse down to any number?
 As an example, what if we needed a million digits of Pi but the last 10 digits need to be all 9s?